Winners and losers from minimum tax on multinationals

 The details on what tax incentives might remain have yet to be finalised, however.

-Countries that set their tax rates low in order to lure businesses, including tax havens that charge little to no tax, stand to lose the most, meanwhile.
+Countries that set their tax rates low in order to lure businesses, including tax havens that charge little to no tax, stand to lose the most.

 While Barbados and Saint Vincent and the Grenadines have balked at the deal, other tax havens like Panama, Bermuda and the British Virgin Islands have nonetheless signed up.

-“They’ve realised that they don’t have the capacity to block an international deal and calculated that it’s in their to be cooperative,” said Nicolas Veron, an economist at the Peterson Institute for International Economics in Washington and the Breugel Institute in Brussels.
+"They've realised that they don't have the capacity to block an international deal and calculated that it's in their interest to be cooperative," said Nicolas Veron, an economist at the Peterson Institute for International Economics in Washington and the Bruegel Institute in Brussels.

-“Countries which attracted shell companies for years will suffer from the reform and will have to find other development strategies,” said Farid Toubal, a specialist on the subject at Paris Dauphine University.
+"Countries which attracted shell companies for years will suffer from the reform and will have to find other development strategies," forecast Farid Toubal, a specialist on the subject at Paris Dauphine University.

 European countries like Ireland, which lured Apple and Google with the possibility of lowering effective tax rates to practically nothing, would see a windfall of revenue if they join the reform.